 The Commissioners are responsible for the maintenance and integrity of the corporate and financial information included on the Commission's website, and for the preparation and dissemination of financial statements.
-Legislation in Guernsey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
-Legislation in Guernsey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+Legislation in Alderney governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.